How to Find Stores That Double Coupons

 Finding Grocery Stores That Double Coupons

-Also, the policies regarding doubling coupons changes regularly.
+Also, the policies regarding doubling coupons change regularly.
 Because of this I always suggest to people to go their local stores and ask at the customer service desk about the coupon policy.
 But don't stop there!
 Many times our local stores are not up on the most current corporate policies.
-Therefore, it can be well worth your time to contact the corporate offices' customer service centers to ask about the coupon policies.
+Therefore, it can be well worth your time to contact the corporate office's customer service centers to ask about the coupon policies.
 This can be done either by email or by phone.

 If you discover that the corporate policy differs from your local store, ask the company representative to email you a copy of the policy so that you can present it to the store employees on your next visit.